Alber Elbaz

 Alber Elbaz (אלבר אלבז; 12 June 1961 – 24 April 2021) was an Israeli fashion designer.
 He was the creative director of Lanvin in Paris from 2001 until 2015, after having done stints at a number of other fashion houses, including Geoffrey Beene, Guy Laroche, and Yves Saint Laurent.
 He founded the Richemont-backed label AZ Factory in 2019.

 Early life and education

 Elbaz was born in Casablanca, Morocco, to a Jewish family.
 Elbaz's mother, Algeria, was a painter and his father, Meyer, a hairdresser.
 His family immigrated to Israel when Elbaz was eight months old and he grew up in the city of Holon.
-Elbaz's father died when Albert was a teenager and his mother became a cashier to support her four children—Albert, his brother and his two sisters.
+Elbaz's father died when Albert was a teenager and his mother became a cashier to support her four children—Alber, his brother and his two sisters.
 Elbaz later enlisted and served as a soldier in the Israel Defense Forces, and subsequently studied at the Shenkar College of Engineering and Design in Ramat Gan, Israel.

 His mother encouraged Elbaz's early interest in fashion, as he had begun drawing dresses at seven years old, and gave him $800 when he left home for New York City in 1985 to pursue fashion professionally.